 How to Get Around

-In my opinion, the best way to get around is to rent a car.
+In my opinion, the best way to get around is to rent a car, especially in this part of South America.
 There are several car rental companies available at the airport as well as in town.
 The roads are in great condition, so having a car allows you to stop when you want and explore more than a normal tour might let you.
 That said, there are plenty of tour companies that will take you out for the day, taking the stress off you.

 What to Do